spdx/spdx-3-serialization-prototype-playground/implementations/yocto-project/README.md

 6. In the profile Software, class : Package, attribute: homepage
 Issue: the attribute is sometimes referred to as "homepage" and sometimes as "homePage"

+7. The attribute "from" conflicts with a build-in in Python